czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 - event versions because the business requirements just keep changing
 - read models because you cannot read from the domain data directly

-ES in my opinion is not worth it because of the complexities and architecting required.
+ES in my opinion is not worth it.
+It involves too many complexities and architecting.

 ## Collective rules